omemaxim/doc_collection/README.md

 ## Purpose

 Every well-maintained PyPi module has documentation in it's source.
 This tool provides functionality to collect, store and search in that documentation.
-You can either collect documentation of one specific library or documentation of all packages you've pipped at once.

 # How to use